Tanvi308/Chocolate-Cupcake-With-Frosting/README.md

 4–5 tbsp (60-75ml) heavy whipping cream.

 EQUIPMENTS

-Measuring cups
+Measuring cups.

-Measuring spoons
+Measuring spoons.

-Spatula
+Spatula.

-Frosting piping bag with nozzles
+Frosting piping bag with nozzles.

-Cupcake pan
+Cupcake pan.

-Cupcake liners
+Cupcake liners.

 RECIPIE

 Preheat oven to 300°F (148°C) and prepare a cupcake pan with liners.

 Add the dry ingredients to a large bowl and whisk together.
 Set aside.

 Combine the egg, Butter milk, Vegetable oil & vanilla in another medium sized bowl.

 Add the wet ingredients to the dry ingredients & mix until well combined.
 Add the water to the batter & mix until well combined.Batter will be thin.
 Fill the cupcake liners about half way and bake for 18-23 mins, or until a tooth pick comes out with a few moist crumbs.